Antonio417/Data_Analyst_Portfolio/SQL/Danny's-Diner/solution.md

 | B           | ramen        |  2   |
 | C           | ramen        |  3   |

+- Customer A and C loves ramen.
+- Customer B loves all foods in the menu equally.
 ### 6. Which item was purchased first by the customer after they became a member?

 ````sql